 Image Credit: Kurt Hörbst

-Rob Hopkins is a visionary catalyst of the Transition movement – an international, community-led response to global warming and declining oil reserves.
+The Transition movement is an international, community-led response to global warming and declining oil reserves.
 This movement connects more than 200 cities and towns worldwide that have adopted creative and collective approaches to reducing their carbon footprint, from large-scale community gardens to introducing a local currency, encouraging local consumption.
-Hopkins, who started the Transition town in Totnes, England, literally wrote the book for the movement, The Transition Handbook.
+Rob Hopkins started the first Transition town in Totnes, England.

 Image Credit: Mike Grenville

-Shawn Frayne, 27, inventor of the Windbelt, the world’s first non–turbine wind–powered generator.
+Shawn Frayne invented the Windbelt, the world’s first non–turbine wind–powered generator.
 The technology, which is light enough to hold in your hand, has enormous potential to help people in poor communities power lamps, run small vaccine refrigerators, and charge cell phones for pennies a day.
 Frayne was inspired to create the Windbelt after a visit to a village in Haiti where residents, who lack an electrical grid, rely on costly kerosene and diesel fuel.

-Antonio Scarponi, 34, an architect based in Venice, Italy, whose interdisciplinary projects use architecture, multimedia arts and design to "jam" conventional social orders and illuminate the social and political lines that unite and divide us.
+Antonio Scarponi is an architect based in Venice, Italy, whose interdisciplinary projects use architecture, multimedia arts and design to "jam" conventional social orders and illuminate the social and political lines that unite and divide us.
 His 2007 interactive project, "Dreaming Wall," was a digitally generated billboard installed in an historic Milanese square that displayed randomly chosen real–time text messages sent from across the world.